Codecademy/docs/content/cpp/concepts/overloading/overloading.md

 More declarations can be added as needed and a declaration has the following parts:

-- `funtionName`: name of the function that is the same for each definition.
+- `functionName`: The name of the function that is the same for each definition.
-- `parameters1` and `parameters2`: parameters for each definition, these must be different for each definition.
+- `parameters1` and `parameters2`: Parameters for each definition, these must be different for each definition.

 ### Example